Wash canning jars in hot, soapy water or in the dishwasher.

 Place wide-mouthed funnel on top of a sterilized jar.
 Pour tomatoes through the funnel to fill the jar.
 Leave ½” space at the top of the jar.
 Insert a knife into the jar.
 Run it around the bottom of the jar to release any air pockets.
 Repeat packing process with rest of jars and tomatoes.

 With a clean, damp paper towel, wipe jar rim.
 Place lid on jar rim.
 Wind ring around jar top to secure lid.
 Tighten.
 (Be careful; if you over-tighten lids, they are difficult to remove when you’re ready to use tomatoes.)

-Place filled jars in the pressure canner.
+Place filled jars in the pressure canner or hot water bath.
 Follow manufacture’s directions.
 Secure lid.
 Cook on high until canner releases some steam, and then place weight on vent.